General Principles & Indigenous Spiritual Practices

 Sacred Wisdom Circle Institute (SWCI) has adopted the same Code of Conduct and Ethics as Oklevueha Native American Church (ONAC) with some minor additions and we ask that all those who attend our events would commit to these principles.

-SWCI and the world–wide ONAC and its Branches are dedicated to the revival and preservation of Ancestral, Indigenous, Native, Earth–Based, Honoring Cultures, Religions, Lifestyles, Sacred Rituals, Healing Sacraments and Loving Humanitarian Codes of Ethics and Conduct that protect Mother Earth and all of her living beings from desecrations, pollutions or abuses for economic or other gain.
+SWCI is dedicated to the revival and preservation of Ancestral, Indigenous, Native, Earth–Based, Honoring Cultures, Religions, Lifestyles, Sacred Rituals, Healing Sacraments and Loving Humanitarian Codes of Ethics and Conduct that protect Mother Earth and all of her living beings from desecrations, pollutions or abuses for economic or other gain.

-SWCI & ONAC and her branches accept all natural organic plants as Healing Sacraments.
+SWCI accepts all natural organic plants as Healing Sacraments.
 These plants have been used for thousands of years and are central to our established religious beliefs and sacred ceremonies.
 These include: a.
 Peyote – the significant Indigenous Earth–Based Healing Sacrament (Eucharist) for this church. b.
 Any other Indigenous Earth–Based Healing Sacrament (Cannabis, San Pedro, Ayahuasca, Iboga, mushrooms, Coca, Kambo, Bufo, etc.) that has been found to benefit the health and welfare of recipients, so long as it does not place them in harm’s way.

-An SWCI/ONAC Medicine Person (Spiritual and Indigenous Ceremonial Leader) need not claim exclusive or definitive knowledge of his or her practice, since wisdom and competencies are frequently developed over years of observation and experience but must be approved to do this work either by their branch leadership council or by the leadership of ONAC.
-Responsibility to assure that those who act as SWCIONAC Medicine people (Spiritual and Indigenous Ceremonial Leaders) are trained, responsible and have the wisdom and integrity to conduct ceremonies and those who choose to work with sacraments rests with the branch & SWCI leadership.
+An SWCI Medicine Person (Spiritual and Indigenous Ceremonial Leader) need not claim exclusive or definitive knowledge of his or her practice, since wisdom and competencies are frequently developed over years of observation and experience.
+Responsibility to assure that those who act as SWCI Medicine people (Spiritual and Indigenous Ceremonial Leaders) are trained, responsible and have the wisdom and integrity to conduct ceremonies and those who choose to work with sacraments rests with the branch & SWCI leadership.
 (See special NOTE on those who choose to work with Ayahuasca sacraments above).

-Even though one of SWCI/ONAC’s primary purposes is to teach & administer Sacramental Ceremonies, an ONAC Medicine Person or Indigenous Ceremonial Leader is free to choose not to administer a sacred sacrament during any particular Ancestral Indigenous Earth–Based American Native Ceremony.
-SWCI/ONAC respects all empowerment and healing modalities; including: Indigenous Spiritual Ceremonies, allopathic medicines, naturopathic and integrative complimentary medicines.
-ONAC Honors the fundamental Hippocratic principle of “Do No Harm to the Spiritual, Mental, Emotional and/or Physical Being” of any of our Earthly relations.
+Even though one of SWCI’s primary purposes is to teach & administer Sacramental Ceremonies, an SWCI Medicine Person or Indigenous Ceremonial Leader is free to choose not to administer a sacred sacrament during any particular Ancestral Indigenous Earth–Based American Native Ceremony.
+SWCI respects all empowerment and healing modalities; including: Indigenous Spiritual Ceremonies, allopathic medicines, naturopathic and integrative complimentary medicines.
+SWCI Honors the fundamental Hippocratic principle of “Do No Harm to the Spiritual, Mental, Emotional and/or Physical Being” of any of our Earthly relations.
 It recognizes that each healing and empowering modality is intended to promote the optimal health and well–being of the participant.
 It believes that all forms of care can be incorporated into empowerment and/or healing for all of our relations, in a complementary and integrated manner.

-SWCI/ONAC makes absolutely no claims about being in authority or having the ability to conduct saving ordinances.
-SWCI/ONAC is part of an indigenous Native Spiritual Earth Based Healing and Empowering International Collective that serves individuals and the wider community whenever and wherever an ONAC member resides.
-ONAC is authorized to do this sacred work by a special blessing from both Leslie Fool Bull and Richard Swallow of the Lakota Sioux nation.
-SWCI has been blessed by James “Flaming Eagle” Mooney but operates as a religious education institution with ONAC Medicine People as Healing Facilitators and Leaders.
+SWCI makes absolutely no claims about being in authority or having the ability to conduct saving ordinances.
+SWCI is part of an indigenous Native Spiritual Earth Based Healing and Empowering International Collective that serves individuals and the wider community whenever and wherever a SWCI member resides.
+SWCI is authorized to do this sacred work by a special blessing from James “Flaming Eagle” Mooney, who was blessed by both Leslie Fool Bull and Richard Swallow of the Lakota Sioux nation.
+SWCI has been blessed, but operates as a religious education institution with Medicine People as Healing Facilitators and Leaders.

-SWCI/ONAC is committed to growth by attraction through service rather than proselytizing for membership.
+SWCI is committed to growth by attraction through service rather than proselytizing for membership.
 Sacred Wisdom Circle Institute has expanded its reach for non-Medicine Teachings like our online 13th Moon program which is open to all, member and non-member alike.
-As well, non-members are invited to attend any of our Ceremonies, but must be a member of ONAC or another appropriate similar religious organization that partakes of the same Sacrament offered in the Ceremony they wish to attend.
+As well, non-members are invited to attend any of our Ceremonies, but must be a member of another appropriate similar spiritual organization that partakes of the same Sacrament offered in the Ceremony they wish to attend.

 A2) EXISTING CONDITIONS.
 Disclosures previous to ceremony shall include, at a minimum, discussion of any elements of the ceremony that could reasonably be seen as presenting physical or psychological risks.
 In particular, first time Authorized Participants must be advised that American Native Ceremonies can be difficult and dramatically transforming.

 B1) PREPARATION AND SAFETY.
-Each participant in SWCI/ONAC ceremonies must agree to comply with all directions or instructions concerning the safety and well-being of all in attendance, from one-hour prior, during, and three hours after ceremonies being conducted by an SWCI/ONAC Medicine Person.
+Each participant in SWCI ceremonies must agree to comply with all directions or instructions concerning the safety and well-being of all in attendance, from one-hour prior, during, and three hours after ceremonies being conducted by an SWCI Medicine Person.

 B2) LIFE CHANGES.
 Often, the increased awareness gained from American Native Spiritual and Indigenous Ceremonies will catalyze a desire in the participants’ lives for personal and social change.
 In most cases, these changes should only be made after deep introspection and consideration as to how they will affect the other beings connected to the participant.

 B3) EXISTING CONDITIONS.
-SWCI/ONAC Members/event attendees agree to disclose to the SWCI/ONAC Spiritual Leaders and/or Facilitators prior to any ceremony, any pre-existing or current conditions that might effect the person in any way during a ceremony, including, at a minimum, discussion of any concerns as to how those conditions could reasonably be seen as presenting physical or psychological risks.
-SWCI/ONAC members & Event Participants also agree to disclose to the SWCI/ONAC Spiritual Leaders and/or Facilitators any previous conditions they are aware of in other participants that might affect a ceremony.
+SWCI Members/event attendees agree to disclose to the SWCI Spiritual Leaders and/or Facilitators prior to any ceremony, any pre-existing or current conditions that might effect the person in any way during a ceremony, including, at a minimum, discussion of any concerns as to how those conditions could reasonably be seen as presenting physical or psychological risks.
+SWCI members & Event Participants also agree to disclose to the SWCI Spiritual Leaders and/or Facilitators any previous conditions they are aware of in other participants that might affect a ceremony.

 B5) CONSENT OF PARTICIPANT.
-The autonomy and dignity of each Member and/or Authorized Participant are to be respected and preserved by SWCI/ONAC Medicine People and Indigenous Ceremonial Leaders.
-Participation in any SWCI/ONAC Ceremony, Teaching, or other event must be voluntary and based on prior disclosure and consent given by each participant while in an ordinary rational state of consciousness.
+The autonomy and dignity of each Member and/or Authorized Participant are to be respected and preserved by SWCI Medicine People and Indigenous Ceremonial Leaders.
+Participation in any SWCI Ceremony, Teaching, or other event must be voluntary and based on prior disclosure and consent given by each participant while in an ordinary rational state of consciousness.

 C1) RESPECT.
-SWCI/ONAC Leaders, Facilitators, Members & Participants agree to conduct themselves in ways that cultivate awareness, empathy, and wisdom for all Members during ceremonies.
-ONAC Members also agree to respect, empower and continually support the ONAC Medicine People and Indigenous Ceremonial Leaders as they serve the ONAC Community.
+SWCI Leaders, Facilitators, Members & Participants agree to conduct themselves in ways that cultivate awareness, empathy, and wisdom for all Members during ceremonies.
+SWCI Members also agree to respect, empower and continually support the SWCI Medicine People and Indigenous Ceremonial Leaders as they serve the SWCI Community.

 C2) LIMITATIONS.
-Limits on the behaviors between ONAC Members and ONAC Medicine People and Indigenous Ceremonial Leaders are to be made clear and agreed upon in advance of any Indigenous American Native Ceremony.
+Limits on the behaviors between SWCI Members and SWCI Medicine People and Indigenous Ceremonial Leaders are to be made clear and agreed upon in advance of any Indigenous American Native Ceremony.

 C4) CONFIDENTIALITY AND CUSTOMS.
-Cultural / religious customs and confidentiality of all participants are to be accepted and honored by all ONAC members.
+Cultural / religious customs and confidentiality of all participants are to be accepted and honored by all SWCI members.

 C5) ABUSE NOT PROTECTED.
-SWCI/ONAC has zero tolerance for and abhors any manner of physical and/or sexual abuse of any under aged person, and any abuse and/or exploitation of ANY person in any physical and/or sexual form.
-The violation of this fundamental Ethic by any SWCI/ONAC member will subject the violator to the full consequences of the Laws of the Land.
+SWCI has zero tolerance for and abhors any manner of physical and/or sexual abuse of any under aged person, and any abuse and/or exploitation of ANY person in any physical and/or sexual form.
+The violation of this fundamental Ethic by any SWCI member will subject the violator to the full consequences of the Laws of the Land.

 C6) SACRAMENTS UNDER DIRECTION OF MEDICINE PEOPLE.
-Members of SWCI/ONAC agree that any substance admitted into the body may be considered to be a sacrament.
+Members of SWCI agree that any substance admitted into the body may be considered to be a sacrament.
 Some of those substances have the potential to be harmful if inappropriately used.
-SWCI/ONAC does not approve of the utilization of any sacrament in a manner that would be likely to cause harm to one’s self or to others.
+SWCI does not approve of the utilization of any sacrament in a manner that would be likely to cause harm to one’s self or to others.

 C7) INCLUSIVENESS.
-SWCI/ONAC Ceremonies are to be conducted in the spirit of service.
-SWCI/ONAC Members/Participants agree to participate in ceremonies respecting all participants and leaders without regard to race, religious affiliations, gender, cultural background, financial status, and/or political affiliations.
+SWCI Ceremonies are to be conducted in the spirit of service.
+SWCI Members/Participants agree to participate in ceremonies respecting all participants and leaders without regard to race, religious affiliations, gender, cultural background, financial status, and/or political affiliations.

 C8) LEGAL STANDING.
-Members and branch leaders including Medicine People do not have legal standing to represent or involve SWCI/ONAC.
+Members and branch leaders including Medicine People do not have legal standing to represent or involve SWCI.
 NO legal actions (including lawsuits, civil actions, and legal complaints, among others) taken by members and leaders can indicate that the church is part of that action.
-Any situation where legal actions require the involvement of SWCI/ONAC must be handled by SWCI/ONAC and by their legal representatives.
-Any legal action that includes the words/acronyms “Sacred Wisdom Circle”, “SWCI”, “Oklevueha”, “ONAC”, even when the word is part of the name of the branch, must specifically indicate that the action is being taken by the branch and not by the general church/institute or its leaders or members.
+Any situation where legal actions require the involvement of SWCI must be handled by SWCI and by their legal representatives.